GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (118) .md

 **At Higher Tiers**: For each tier beyond minimum, the range is tripled.

 **Critical Failure**: The spell instead targets the closest creature to you.
 If no creature is within half of the range of this spell, it instead attacks you.

+#### Collapse

+**Minimum Tier**: 4

+**Casting Time**: 2 actions

+**Range**: 50 yards

+**Effect**: You bestow an incredible force upon a creature or object you can perceive within range.
+This spell inflicts 3 crushing attacks against it as its body forces in upon itself.
+A creature killed this way will be a crumpled puddle.
+An object curshed this way crombles completely.

+**At Higher Tiers**: Each tier beyond minimum sees the attacks each gain a +1 bonus for the purpose of determining if they are critical hits.

+**Critical Failure**: Your attempt at conjuring forces of pressure have backfired.
+You are afflicted by Archeblight and have an undamaging attack inflicted against you with a bonus equal to the spell's tier for the purpose of determining a critical hit.

 #### Conjure Water